 Softball

-As of 2026, the Triton softball program is now part of USA Softball and is separate and distinct from the baseball program that participates in the local intertown league.
+As of 2026, the Triton softball program includes Newbury, Byfield, Rowley, and Salisbury and is now part of the USA-Essex Softball League which is separate and distinct from the baseball program that participates in the local intertown league.

 We also offer an Instructional 8U softball team that is not part of USA Softball.
-In addition to practices, we will coordinate one game a week with local towns for this age level.
+In addition to practices, we will coordinate weekly games with local towns for this age level.
 Kindergarteners should continue to register for Tee Ball, and 1st and 2nd graders may choose to play on the Instructional team or Single A/Double A baseball.
 Please contact our softball coordinator (softball@bnbsl.org) if you have questions about the different programs and which is best for your child.

 Ages